X4mp/terraform-provider-anxcloud/docs/resources/virtual_server.md

 ### Network

+It is not supported to change networks once the virtual server exists.
+Any addition of a new or change to an existing one will require to remake it.

 - `vlan_id` - (Required) VLAN identifier.
 - `nic_type` - (Required) Network interface card type.
 - `ips` - (Optional) Requested list of IPs and IPs identifiers.
 IPs are ignored when using template_type 'from_scratch'.
 Defaults to free IPs from IP pool attached to VLAN.